her-mirror/Agent-Aara/docs/getting-started/first-steps.md

 Try starting with a simple greeting:

-**You**: "Hello Ara!"
+**You**: "Hello Aara!"

-**Ara**: "Hello! 🌸 I'm Ara, your AI companion for women's health and skincare.
+**Aara**: "Hello! 🌸 I'm Aara, your AI companion for women's health and skincare.
 I'm so glad you're here!
 I'm designed to provide personalized, empathetic support for your wellness journey..."

-## 💡 Understanding Ara's Capabilities
+## 💡 Understanding Aara's Capabilities

-### What Ara Can Help With
+### What Aara Can Help With

 #### 🏥 Women's Health
 - **Menstrual Health**: Cycle tracking, irregularities, PMS/PMDD